yashwanth2706/dev-env-setup/README.md

   $ ifconfig
   ```
 * If network is not configured, use:
-* `enp0s9` is given as an example, in your system this might be diffrent use `ifconfig` from previous step to know the port number
+* `enp0s9` is given as an example, in your system this might be diffrent use `ifconfig` from previous step to know the NETWORK_INTERFACE_NAME name
   ```bash
   $ dhclient -v enp0s9
   ```
+  When used `ifconfig` IPv4 Adress will be visible Ex: `192.168.56.103` under NETWORK_INTERFACE_NAME `enp0s8` during network configuration using `dhclient`
+  this `enp0s8` NETWORK_INTERFACE_NAME should be selected, if used different NETWORK_INTERFACE_NAME configuration will fail and ssh connection will fail

 ### 2. Display Not Working